teusH/MySense/README.md

 See for a How To: README.case.md
 <p>

-# Software
-## Scripts
+## RPi MySense Scripts
 All scripts are written in Python 2.
-Python 3 is supported but not tested well.
+Python 3 is supported.
+The PyCom related scripts are written in micro Python (Python 3).

-Scripts have been tested on Raspberry Pi (2 and 3) running Wheezy, Jessie and Stretch Debian based OS.
+The RPi scripts have been tested on ARM based Raspberry Pi (2 and 3) running Wheezy, Jessie and Stretch Debian based OS.
 Scripts have a -h (help) option.
 With no arguments the script will be started in interactive mode.
 Arguments: *start*, *status*, *stop*.
+The main script is MySense.py.

+The LoRa scripts are tested on PyCom LoPy-4 (an ESP32 based controller with 8MB ram/8MB flash).
+The are various device test scripts.
+The main script is in MySense.py, the runMe(debug=False) script.

-### Support scripts
+### Support RPi scripts
 * MyLed.py: control the Pi with button to power off and put it in wifi WPA mode.
 Pi will set up a wifi access point `MySense` if no internet connectivity could be established via wifi or LAN.
 * MyDisplayServer.py, a display service: messages received will be shown on a tiny 128X64 oled (I2C) display.

 ### Main script
 The main python script is MySense.py.
 It acts as intermediate beween input plugins and output channels.
-It uses `MySense.conf` (see MySense.conf.example) to configure itself.
+It uses `MySense.conf` (RPi) or Config.py (LoPy).
+See MySense.conf.example or Config.py.example to configure the kit yourself.
-The MySense configuration file defines all plugins available for the MySense.py command.
+The MySense configuration file defines all plugins available for the MySense.py main script.

 * input (modules) plugins: temperature, dust, etc. sensor device modules and brokers
-* output (modules) channels: console output, (MySQL) database, (CSV/gspread) spreadsheets, and brokers (mosquitto, InFlux, ...).
+* RPi: output (modules) channels: console output, (MySQL) database, (CSV/gspread) spreadsheets, and brokers (mosquitto, InFlux, ...).

-Try `./MySense.py --help` to get an overview.
+RPi: Try `./MySense.py --help` to get an overview or LoPy: MySense.runMe(debug=True).

-On the command line the option --input and --output plugins can be switched on (all other configured plugins are disabled).
+On the RPi command line the option --input and --output plugins can be switched on (all other configured plugins are disabled).

 #### operation phases
-MySense starts with a configuring phase (options, arguments, reading configuration, loading modules), whereafter in the `readsensors()` routine it will first access the input modules to obtain measurement values, combine them into an internal buffer cache per output channel, and finaly tries per output channel to empty the queued records.
+MySense starts with a configuring phase (options, arguments, reading configuration, loading modules), whereafter in the `readsensors()` (RPi) or main loop (LoPy) routine it will first access the input modules to obtain measurement values, combine them into an internal buffer cache per output channel or LoRaWan, and finally it tries per output channel on the RPi to empty the previously queued records.

-The output of sensor values to an output channel will always on startup to send an identification json info record.
+The output of sensor values to an output channel or LoRaWan will always on startup to send an identification (meta data) json info record.
-Each configurable interval period of time MySense will send (input) measurements values to all configured output channels.
+Each configurable interval period of time MySense will send (input) measurements values to all enabled output channels.

+Rpi:
 For each output channel connected via internet MySense will keep a queue in the case the connection will be broken.
 If the queue is exceeding memory limits the oldest records in the queue will be deleted first.
 If the configured *interval* time is reached it will redo the previous loop.
 If switched on and configured an email with identification information will be sent to the configured user.
-Make sure one obeys the Personally Identifiable Information ([PII]http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf) privacy rulings.
+Make sure one obeys the <a heref="http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf">Personally Identifiable Information</a> (PII) privacy rulings.

-### Plugin configuration
+### RPi Plugin configuration
 MySense.conf is the configuration/init file from which plugin or modules are imported into the MySense process.
 See the `MySense.conf.example` for all plugins (sections) and the plugin options.

 For every plugin module there is an README.plugin with explanations of the input/output plugin.